Introduction: 10 Issues to Consider When Switching to Cloud Computing

 The more up to date an application is, the more it can benefit from cloud computing.
 Some older applications may not be ideally suited to the technology.
 It is a good idea to carry out an assessment of your key applications to determine whether they are ready to run on the cloud.
 Ask questions like; is the application already web-based?
 Will cloud-based architecture benefit it?
 Will the present application scale up in the cloud?
-Do this in relation to potential suppliers so that you can gauge each supplier's suitability, i.e. linux virtual private server
+Do this in relation to potential suppliers so that you can gauge each supplier's suitability, i.e. linux virtual private server or public cloud.

 Step 2: Technical Support

 Cloud-based services are renowned for being easy to use.
 Nevertheless, when working with such a new concept you are likely to need technical support at some point.
 All of your vital business data will be entrusted to the service, so having a solid technical support base is incredibly important.
 When considering a provider, ensure that the level of technical support you will receive is adequate for your needs.